MarcusWolschon/osmeditor4android/documentation/docs/help/en/Introduction.md

 * **Indoor** - enables Indoor mode, see [Indoor mode](#indoor).
 White lock icon with an "I" is displayed.
 * **C-Mode** - enables C-Mode, only objects that have a warning flag set will be displayed, see [C-Mode](#c-mode).
 White lock icon with a "C" is displayed.

+If you are using Vespucci on an Android device that supports short cuts (long press on the app icon) you can start directly to _Address_ and _Indoor_ mode.

 #### Single tap, double tap, and long press

 By default, selectable nodes and ways have an orange area around them indicating roughly where you have to touch to select an object.
 You have three options: